 - A man donated sperm with the intention of being the parent of the resulting child.9

-5. Child custody and same-sex parents
+5. How about child custody and same-sex parents?

 The Nevada Supreme Court has held that same-sex parents can have an enforceable parent / child relationship.10